 Forest fires are an important part of the ecosystems found in the Wapiti Watershed and constitute a critical historical disturbance agent.
 Firefighting of wildfires has changed the disturbance regime in forests and altered stand dynamics (Chavardès et al., 2018).
 As the Government of Alberta and the Government of Canada work on the Caribou Management plans to address the Caribou's endangered status, it conceivable that there may an increased risk of wildfire due to less harvest.
 Robinne et al. (Robinne et al., 2019) identify the communities in Alberta that are susceptible to wildfires affecting their source water and the Wapiti Watershed falls into a mid-risk category.
-The recommendation here is to ensure that planning for drinking water withdrawals and treatment post-wildfire has been undertaken.
+The recommendation here is to ensure that planning for drinking water withdrawals and treatment postwildfire has been undertaken.
 In the case of a severe fire, revegetation in to order speed up forest reestablishment and restore hydrology is recommended (Rhoades et al., 2019).
 Aquatera has identified ash and fire retardants introduced into the Wapiti River due to upstream forest fires as a medium risk in their Drinking Water Safety Plan.
 In case of an upstream forest fire, raw water quality monitoring would be increased and would focus on potential contaminants associated with forest fires.
-Where conditions arise so that the raw water quality may be compromised, which Aquatera can provide water to its customers without diverting water from the Wapiti River.
-Furthermore, Aquatera is aware of and has reviewed the report by Associated Engineering (Associated Engineering, 2020) that examines the vulnerability of drinking water infrastructure to climate change impacts on hydrology.

-Aquatera would close its raw water intake and rely on its siltation ponds to provide potable water to its customers.
-Additional raw water storage capacity is being planned which will increase the duration with
+Where conditions arise so that the raw water quality may be compromised, Aquatera would close its raw water intake and rely on its siltation ponds to provide potable water to its customers.
+Additional raw water storage capacity is being planned which will increase the duration with which Aquatera can provide water to its customers without diverting water from the Wapiti River.